The-Marcy-Lab-School/CLI-Task-Manager/README.md

 ### Variables

-A program is an expression of your computational ideas in a written form and clearly written code makes it easier for other programmers to understand your logic.
+Clearly written code makes it easier for other programmers to understand your logic.
 Clear naming of variables, functions, parameters, and object properties is essential to making sure that your logic is easy to comprehend.

 We should also distinguish **persistent variables** from **temporary variables**.
 * Persistent Variables — variables that last throughout the lifetime of the application.
 Most often, this is the data that the user is going to view and manipulate as they use the application.